geikha/hyper-hydra/doc/hydra-vec4.md

 # hydra-vec4

-Adds wrappers functions that allow you to construct vec4's like you would in GLSL.
+Adds wrapper functions that allow you to construct vec4's like you would in GLSL.

 ## Overview